1. Taught Postgraduate

 ***How to apply***

-ATU accepts direct applications for full-time taught postgraduates from the 1st January 2021 until 31 May 2021 through Online Admissions.
-Please note some programmes may have a different closing date.
+ATU accepts direct applications for full-time taught postgraduates from February to August through Online Admissions.

 Apply for a taught postgraduate now (link to external site)